OLIVE: Oblivious Federated Learning on Trusted Execution Environment against the risk of sparsification: Introduction

-The following is a summary of our contributions. \begin{itemize} \item We propose \method, an oblivious and differentially private federated learning system based on TEE. \method takes the merits of good utility from CDP-FL and the advantage of a trust model the same as LDP-FL.
-We analyze how memory access patterns could be exposed to the untrusted server when TEE is used for model aggregation in FL.
-We found that there is a risk in the case of sparsified gradients. \item We designed a supervised learning-based sensitive label inference attack based on index information observed from side-channels of sparsified gradients.
-We demonstrated the attack on a real-world dataset.
-One of the results shows that when training with CNN on CIFAR100 with top-1.25\% sparsification, the sensitive labels of training data (each participant has 2 out of 100 labels) leak with approximately 90\% accuracy or better (Figure \ref{fig:attack_sparse_ratio}). \item We propose a novel oblivious algorithm that can efficiently execute model aggregation by carefully combining oblivious primitives such as oblivious sort or register-level oblivious updates.
-Experiments demonstrate the efficiency of our proposed method.
-In particular, it is much faster (more than 10$\times$) than the PathORAM.
-Furthermore, even when training a model with hundreds of thousands of parameters, the process can be completed within a few seconds. \end{itemize}
+The contributions of this study are summarized below: \begin{itemize} \item We analyze the exposure of memory access patterns to untrusted servers when TEE is used for model aggregation in FL.
+A risk is identified in the context of sparsified gradients, which are often used in recent FL. \item We design a supervised learning-based sensitive label inference attack based on index information observed from side-channels of sparsified gradients.
+We demonstrate the attack on a real-world dataset.
+One of the results reveals that when training with a CNN on CIFAR100 with top-1.25\% sparsification, the sensitive labels of training data (each participant is assigned 2 out of 100 labels) are leaked with approximately 90\% or better accuracy (Figure \ref{fig:attack_sparse_ratio}). \item We propose a novel oblivious algorithm that executes model aggregation efficiently by combining oblivious primitives, such as oblivious sort and certain designed components.
+The efficiency of the proposed method is verified via extensive experiments.
+In particular, it is demonstrated to be more than 10 $\times$ faster than a PathORAM-based method and require only a few seconds even in cases involving a million parameters (Figure \ref{fig:performance_on_artificial_data}). \end{itemize}

-The remainder of this study is organized as follows.
-Section \ref{sec:background} presents the preliminaries of our work.
-Section \ref{sec:problem_definition} describes our system \method and examines its security in terms of FL memory access pattern leakage.
-Section \ref{sec:attack_on_index} demonstrates how the memory access pattern could be linked to users' training data.
-Section \ref{sec:defense} gives the defenses against the attacks and the performance evaluations.
-Section \ref{sec:related_works} comprehensively discusses related works that motivate our work, and Section \ref{sec:conclusion} concludes the study.
+The remainder of this paper is organized as follows.
+Preliminary notions are presented in Section \ref{sec:background}.
+The overview of the proposed system and the problem setting is described in Section \ref{sec:problem_definition}.
+Sections \ref{sec:attack_on_index} and \ref{sec:defense} demonstrate the proposed attack and defense, respectively, with empirical evaluations.
+Section \ref{sec:related_works} discusses related works and Section \ref{sec:conclusion} concludes.
+The details of the combination of DP and the proposed \method are provided in Appendix D.